tsautier/dovi_convert/README.md

 **Reference List:** If you want to cross-check the scan results of this script, refer to the [Official DoVi_Scripts FEL List](https://docs.google.com/spreadsheets/d/15i0a84uiBtWiHZ5CXZZ7wygLFXwYOd84/edit?gid=828864432#gid=828864432) (maintained by **R3S3t999**, author of [DoVi_Scripts](https://github.com/R3S3t9999/DoVi_Scripts)).

+**Additional important caveat:** Some FEL titles contain reconstructive data beyond just luminance, such as film grain, noise, or color fixes.
+However, this tool assumes your playback device cannot handle FEL.
+While discarding the FEL means losing these specific visual enhancements, your device would be unable to display them regardless.
+This conversion ensures that you at least retain the critical Dolby Vision dynamic metadata.

 ### 2. Single Video Track Only
 The converted file will contain exactly one video track (the main movie).
 Secondary video streams (such as Picture-in-Picture commentary or Multi-Angle views) will be dropped because the conversion process isolates the main video track.
 All audio and subtitle tracks are preserved.
 *   **Note:** Your original file (containing all tracks) is preserved as a [filename].mkv.bak.dovi_convert backup, so no data is lost.